gapfware/spotify_to_youtube/README.md

-# Spotify to YouTube Music Playlist Migration Script
+# Spotify to YouTube Music - Playlist Migration Script

 ## Description

-This script allows you to migrate your playlists from Spotify to YouTube Music seamlessly.
+This script allows you to migrate your playlists from Spotify to YouTube Music.
 It utilizes the Spotipy and ytmusicapi Python libraries to access and transfer your playlists between the two platforms.

 ## Prerequisites